Create what moves you

 A broad survey of American music and musical technology from the late 1700s to present.

-A broad survey of music aimed at developing aesthetic awareness and critical analysis of music from various styles and genres.
+A broad survey of music aimed at developing aesthetic awareness and critical analysis of music from several historical periods beginning with medieval music and continuing up through the 21st century.

 Topics covered include: basic vocal technique, vocal anatomy, breath management, maintaining vocal health, vocal registers, theatrics of singing, IPA, and basic score reading.